Lana-personal-projects/bookmark-duplicate-remover/README.md

-# safari-duplicate-bookmark-remover
+# bookmark-duplicate-remover
-remove duplicate bookmarks from 3uTools exported file
+remove duplicate bookmarks from netscape-bookmark-file html

 ### Usage
-Clone and install dependencies.
+Clone or download to your machine.
 Then:

 ```
 node remover.js [path-of-exported]